-Nutritional balancing programs depend upon biological transmutation to assist healing the body at deep levels.
-To learn more about it, I suggest the best known book on the subject, Biological Transmutation, by Dr. Louis Kervran.
+Development programs depend upon biological transmutation to assist healing the body at deep levels.
+For details, read Biological Transmutation.

 Fractal design and holography.
 These are both somewhat esoteric ideas that were developed in the twentieth century on earth.
-They are central to understanding nutritional balancing, but are not well known by the public and not used in conventional medical care.
+They are central to understanding development, but are not well known by the public and not used in conventional medical care.

 Fractal is a method of design in which there is a repetition of a simple whole number pattern.
 Fractal design is the way nature creates all bodies, including our own.
 To see beautiful images of fractal design, type fractals into a search engine on the internet.

 A hologram is a unique type of image in which the whole image is reflected in each part of the image.
 Our bodies are holographic, and this is related to our fractal design.
 For example, every cell has the DNA of the entire body inside it.

 These concepts are critical to understand how we interpret hair mineral tests, and to understand how certain procedures such as foot reflexology work.
 For details, read Fractals.

 The opportunistic nature of most, if not all infections and parasitic diseases.
 This is the important idea that infections develop in bodies mainly because there is debris or bad quality tissue for the “bugs” to feed upon.

 In other words, viruses, bacteria and parasites do not “attack us”.
 They simply look for an appropriate place to live.
 They look for a good food supply, and perhaps other qualities, such as a weakened immune response, or other qualities, that allow them to survive and prosper.
 This is no different from the behavior of any other living organism, including ourselves.